 What’s next for her and the iVolunteer team?

 “For the team, [I hope] we continue to work for that vision of every Filipino volunteering towards a better Philippines.
-As for me, I am still up for the challenge, and will still be here until I can no longer help in building this dream,” Jasmine says, doubling on her promise when she first joined the team.
+As for me, I am still up for the challenge, and will still be here until I can no longer help in building this dream,” Jasmine says, touching on her promise when she first joined the team.

 As part of iVolunteer’s 10th year celebration, we’re excited to bring back the biggest volunteering fair in the country this April 6 & 7 to be held at the Glorietta Activity Center, Palm Drive.
-Check out on your favorite social media channels and come celebrate with us and discover yourself through volunteering!
+Check us out on your favorite social media channels and come celebrate with us and discover yourself through volunteering!